LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

    operator declarations.
 ``meta_predicate/1``
    Module meta-predicates become object meta-predicates.
-Only predicate arguments marked as goals or closures (using an integer) are interpreted as meta-arguments.
+Only predicate arguments marked as goals or :term:`closures <closure>` (using an integer) are interpreted as meta-arguments.
 In addition, Prolog module meta-predicates and Logtalk meta-predicates don't share the same explicit-qualification calling semantics: in Logtalk, meta-arguments are always called in the context of the *sender*.